Washington County Maryland assistance programs

 The local community action agency, Washington County Community Action Council, Inc., is a non-profit organization that has several resources and services for low and moderate income families and individuals across the region.
 They have weatherization programs, energy assistance, grants and other financial assistance.
 Read more below on what they offer, as well as the community action agencies contact information.

-There are several options available from the state of Maryland and the Washington County Community Action Council.
+- Energy and utility bill assistance - There are several options available from the state of Maryland and the Washington County Community Action Council.

 - Utility Relief Fund - This is for Hagerstown Maryland city residences.
 You do not need to be unemployed to ask for help for this fund.
 Any resident who lives in the city and who needs help, for whatever reason, can apply.
 Maybe the applicant had an unexpected car bill, unexpected medical or hospital bill, or some other type of emergency.
 They may be able to receive help from the Utility Relief Fund.